nsat/space-services-user-guide/examples/payload_in_space/download_file/README.md

 # Example: Create and Download a File in Space

-In this trivial example, we will be creating a file onboard our payload and dowloaded it to our S3 bucket.
+In this trivial example, we will be creating a file onboard our payload and downloading it to our S3 bucket.
 The filename will be specified during window creation and the file will simply contain the id of the window used for execution.